Nazulka/WD-Buzzwords/TESTING.md

 * As a guest user of WD Buzzwords, I want to be able to easily access all available website features from different screen size devices.
   - The website is fully responsive and designed to provide an optimal user experience, no matter what device users are accessing it from.
 * As a guest user of WD Buzzwords, I want to be able to filter terms by letters of the alphabet.
-  - The alphabet filter buttons are accessible to all users and allow them to narrow down the results dispalyed on the Glossary page.
+  - The Alphabet Filter buttons are accessible to all users and allow them to narrow down the results displayed on the Glossary page.
 * As a guest user of WD Buzzwords, I want to be able to easily register to the website.
   - The Welcome section on the Home page has got a call to action button to prompt guest users to sign up to access full features of the site.